 – Zinc (helps produce thyroid hormone) – 30 to 50mg a day after breakfast.

-– Take good quality probiotic formulas such as Moodprobio or Coliprobio as proper immune system function depends on a sufficient supply of healthy gut bacteria.
+– Take good quality probiotic formulas as proper immune system function depends on a sufficient supply of healthy gut bacteria.

 – You must take Vitamin D3 because almost all patients suffering from autoimmune diseases patients are deficient in Vitamin D!
 While using vitamin D3 supplements always remember to take also well absorbed magnesium (such as citrate) as vitamin D supplements lead to magnesium deficiency over time.
 If you can’t afford higher doses take at least 5,000 IU of vitamin D3 a day with meal.
 But since deficiency of this vitamin is so widespread (especially in the UK) it would be better to take 20,000 to 30,000 IU a day with meals with appropriate doses of magnesium.
 Another requirement for proper absorption of vitamin D is 200 mcg of Vitamin K2 MK-7 (Derived from Natural Natto) a day.
 Read more about vitamin D >

 – Magnesium citrate or another well absorbed magnesium: 2 times a day 200-400 mg between meals.
 The more vitamin D3 is used the more magnesium must be taken as D3 leads to magnesium deficiency.